Public key fingerprint: Security of public key fingerprints

 The primary threat to the security of a fingerprint is a second-preimage attack, where an attacker constructs a key pair whose public key hashes to a fingerprint that matches the victim's fingerprint.
 The attacker could then present his public key in place of the victim's public key to masquerade as the victim.

 A secondary threat to some systems is a collision attack, where an attacker constructs multiple key pairs which hash to his own fingerprint.
 This may allow an attacker to repudiate signatures he has created, or cause other confusion.

 To prevent preimage attacks, the cryptographic hash function used for a fingerprint should possess the property of second preimage resistance.
 If collision attacks are a threat, the hash function should also possess the property of collision-resistance.
 While it is acceptable to truncate hash function output for the sake of shorter, more usable fingerprints, the truncated fingerprints must be long enough to preserve the relevant properties of the hash function against brute-force search attacks.

 In practice, most fingerprints commonly used today are based on non-truncated MD5 or SHA-1 hashes.
 As of 2017, collisions but not preimages can be found in MD5 and SHA-1.
 The future is therefore likely to bring increasing use of newer hash functions such as SHA-256.
 However, fingerprints based on SHA-256 and other hash functions with long output lengths are more likely to be truncated than (relatively short) MD5 or SHA-1 fingerprints.

-In situations where fingerprint length must be minimized at all costs, the fingerprint security can be boosted by increasing the cost of calculating the fingerprint.
+In situations where fingerprint length must be minimized at all costs, fingerprint security can be boosted by increasing the cost of calculating the fingerprint.
 For example, in the context of Cryptographically Generated Addresses, this is called "Hash Extension" and requires anyone calculating a fingerprint to search for a hashsum starting with a fixed number of zeroes, which is assumed to be an expensive operation.